While cutting cable saves money, the costs of streaming services add up quickly. Here’s how to save money on streaming video services.

-Cutting cable has become a pretty common money saving trend.
+Cutting cable has become a pretty common money-saving trend.
 After all, with all of the shows and movies available to stream, why would you need to pay $100+ a month for cable.
-But, how often do people sign up for a streaming service that they barely watch but continue to pay for month after month?
-I’ve put together a chart of the top streaming services compared to each other to help you find the best ones for you.
-This includes streaming services prices because too often people pay for services they don’t even use.
+But, how often do people sign up for a streaming service that they barely watch?
+Then continue to pay for month after month!
+I’ve put together a chart of the top streaming services to help you find the best ones for you.
+This includes streaming services prices.
+There are also tips on how to save money on streaming video services!

 Pros and Cons of Netflix